How Do You Avoid Double VAT on Etsy and Shopify POD?

 What Happens to Custom Orders Exceeding €150?

 Orders shipped into the EU exceeding €150 are entirely excluded from the IOSS fast-track framework.
-These bulk packages are subjected to standard import VAT and commercial customs duties, which are assessed at the border and processed via Delivered Duty Paid (DDP) or Delivered Duty Unpaid (DDU) methods.
+These packages are subjected to standard import VAT and commercial customs duties, assessed at the border and processed via Delivered Duty Paid (DDP) or Delivered Duty Unpaid (DDU) methods.

-If a buyer places a large custom order or purchases high-ticket items that cross the €150 threshold, the automated IOSS umbrella disappears.
-At this stage, European customs officials require a formal assessment of import duties based on Harmonized System (HS) codes.
+If a buyer places a large custom order or purchases high-ticket items crossing the €150 threshold, the automated IOSS umbrella disappears.
+European customs officials require formal assessment of import duties based on Harmonized System (HS) codes.

-When utilizing the Printdoors platform for high-value print-on-demand distributions, the system segments these orders.
-This gives you the control to choose between DDP shipping routes—where import costs are paid upfront during production billing—or standard commercial freight methods, protecting your buyers from surprise delivery invoices.
+When utilizing Printdoors for high-value print-on-demand distributions, the system segments these orders.
+This gives control to choose between DDP shipping routes—where import costs are paid upfront during production billing—or standard commercial freight methods, protecting buyers from surprise delivery invoices.

 Which Electronic Data Protocols Prevent Secondary Tax Charges?

 Secondary tax charges are prevented by populating the “Importers Reference” electronic fields with an IOSS number during data exchanges.
-This is combined with automated HS customs code matching, ensuring regional customs computers instantly recognize tax-paid parcels during transit scanning without requiring physical manual audits.
+This combines with automated HS customs code matching, ensuring regional customs computers instantly recognize tax-paid parcels during transit scanning without requiring physical manual audits.

-Many online store owners make the amateur mistake of printing the marketplace IOSS number directly onto the sticky, physical paper shipping label pasted outside the box.
-This is a severe data security and operational mistake.
+Many store owners make the mistake of printing the marketplace IOSS number directly onto the physical paper shipping label.
+This is a severe operational error.
 European customs systems are fully automated; they do not check handwritten or printed text strings on a parcel.

 Instead, customs authorities scan the barcode to retrieve the digital manifest.
-Our production line uses advanced enterprise API links to feed your order’s tax status directly to regional postal platforms like DHL, FedEx, and Euro-Post before the cargo even boards a plane.
+Printdoors’ production line uses advanced enterprise API links to feed order tax status directly to regional postal platforms like DHL, FedEx, and Euro-Post before cargo boards a plane.

 How Do You Set Up Tax Rates on Shopify for EU Buyers?

-Setting up your backend configurations correctly prevents under-charging or over-charging your international traffic.
-If you under-charge, the tax shortfalls eat directly into your product profit margins.
+Setting up backend configurations correctly prevents under-charging or over-charging international traffic.
+Under-charging means tax shortfalls eat directly into product profit margins.

 1. Log into your store dashboard and open Settings.